nv1t/blog/content/posts/2025-03-26-treadmill-telemetry.md

 Characteristics are where most real interaction with a BLE device occurs.
 For example, the **Fitness Machine Service (FTMS)**, standardized by the Bluetooth SIG, exposes several characteristics that map to specific telemetry or control points on fitness machines.

 In most fitness scenarios, clients (like our Python script) **subscribe to `Notify` characteristics** to receive real-time updates.
-Instead of polling the device repeatedly, the device pushes updates any time the value changes — such as every second during a workout.
+Instead of polling the device repeatedly, the device pushes updates any time the value changes, such as every second during a workout.

 # BLE Data: Who Are You and What Can You Do?_
 After successfully connecting to the device, I query several key **GATT characteristics** to retrieve information about the treadmill's identity and capabilities.
 These values are part of the standard **Device Information Service** and **FTMS (Fitness Machine Service)**.